Hello lovelies! Today’s post is going to be about why I’m starting my New Year’s resolutions now instead of on January 1st and why you should too!

 MAKE A SOLID PLAN.

-Making a plan makes your resolutions real and they show what you need to do step by step so you don’t feel overwhelmed.
+Making a plan makes your resolutions real and they outline what you need to do step by step so you don’t feel overwhelmed.
 And you don’t have to plan out the entire year; just take it month by month.

 DON’T BEAT YOURSELF UP.

-Overall, I think the idea of starting in December instead of January is a bit more appealing.
+Overall, I think the idea of starting in December instead of January is more appealing.
 You can take your time, allow room for a few failures, and reflect on what you really want to improve about yourself before the new year is knocking on your door.